vinipsmaker/tufao/README.md

   * -DCMAKE_BUILD_TYPE=Release
   * -DCMAKE_BUILD_TYPE=RelWithDebInfo
   * -DCMAKE_BUILD_TYPE=MinSizeRel
+  * -DLIB_SUFFIX=${LIB_SUFFIX} set the suffix for the install destination.
+If you are compiling Tufão under a 64 bit system using a 32 bit "environment", maybe you want to set this variable to 32, then Tufão libs will be installed under "${INSTALLDIR}/lib32".
+This setting is highly dependent on your operating system conventions and I do not try to put any auto magic detection.
   * -DGENERATE_DOC=YES generate documentation using Doxygen
   * -DENABLE_TESTS=YES generate and run tests
   * -DUSE_QT5=YES build Tufão against Qt5 (see below for more info)